epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 Alternative solutions exist which may be more efficient in some cases:

-* You can upload the target list to the server publishing the spectro\_asteroids service, and run a cross match on the server (this is property of the TAP protocole, but some TAP servers may disable it).
-This is especially convenient is the second service is too large to be downloaded easily.
+* You can upload the target list to the server hosting the spectro\_asteroids service and run a cross match on the server.
+This is especially convenient if the service you're mining is too large to be downloaded easily.
+This functionality is available from TOPCAT and other TAP clients, or in python using the astropy library.
+"Upload Join"" is a property of the TAP protocol, but some TAP servers may disable it - in particular you are limited in uploads size, so it is better to reduce the size of the target list:
+``
+; target list from service MPC:
+SELECT target_name FROM mpc.epn_core WHERE "orbit_class" LIKE '%Distant object%'
+;
+; join on service spectro_asteroids:
+SELECT TOP 100 *
+  FROM spectro_asteroids.epn_core AS db
+  JOIN TAP_UPLOAD.t9 AS tc
+    ON (db.target_name = tc.target_name)
+``

-* You can do something similar in python, using the astropy library.
-In this case you would loop on the target list and send individual queries to the spectrum service.
+* Alternatively, in python you can loop on the target list and send individual queries to the spectrum service.
+This also makes it possible to get spectra from several services.